Regular procedure

 Legal assistance

 Article 23 of the Belgian Constitution determines that the right to a life in dignity implies for every person inter alia the right to legal assistance.
-The Aliens Act guarantees free legal assistance by a lawyer to all asylum seekers, at every stage (first instance, appeal, cassation) of the procedure and in all types of procedures (regular, accelerated, admissibility, appeal in full jurisdiction, annulment and suspension).
-However, during the Immigration Office interview the lawyer cannot be present.
-The Reception Act also guarantees asylum seekers efficient access to legal aid during the first and the second instance procedure, as envisaged by the Judicial Code.[87]
+The Aliens Act guarantees free legal assistance by a lawyer to all asylum applicants, at every stage (first instance, appeal, cassation) of the procedure and in all types of procedures (regular, accelerated, admissibility, appeal in full jurisdiction, annulment and suspension).
+However, during the making, registering and lodging of the asylum application as well as during the interviews at the Immigration Office in the context of the asylum procedure, the lawyer cannot be present.
+The Reception Act also guarantees asylum applicants efficient access to legal aid during the first and the second instance procedure, as envisaged by the Judicial Code.[86]

 The asylum procedure itself is free of charge.
-Regarding the lawyer honorarium and costs, asylum seekers are legally entitled to free judicial assistance.
+Regarding the lawyer honorarium and costs, asylum applicants are legally entitled to free judicial assistance.

 There are two types of legal assistance: first-line and second-line.[87]
 The competence of the organisation of first-line assistance lies at the regional level.